RTEMS/rtems-docs/filesystem/fileystem_implmentation.rst

 The is intended to contain a string that identifies the device that contains the filesystem information.
-The filesystems that are currently implemented are memory based and don’t require a device specification.
+The filesystems that are currently implemented are memory based and don't require a device specification.

 If the mt_point_node.node_access is NULL then we are mounting the base file system.